bklofas/rtl-aprs-igate/README.md

 sudo usermod -aG docker $(whoami)
 ```

-You will need to logout and log back in (or reboot) afterwards to pick up the changes to group membership.
+Reboot your computer afterwards to pick up the changes to group membership.

 ### 1.2 RTL-SDR Kernel Blacklisting
 The RTL DVB kernel modules must first be blacklisted on the Docker host (the computer where the RTL-SDR dongle is plugged into).
 RTL-SDR itself is not required on the Docker host.
 This can be accomplished using the following commands: